List of The Walking Dead (TV series) characters: Rosita Espinosa

 Rosita Espinosa, portrayed by Christian Serratos, is an optimistic and pragmatic survivor, and a member of Abraham Ford's group.
 Initially, she is in a relationship with Abraham; however, he eventually leaves her for Sasha.
-She rebounds by sleeping with Spencer, though it's clear she doesn't care much for him.
+She rebounds by sleeping with Spencer, though it is clear she does not care much for him.
 Within the group, she grows close to Tara, Glenn, and Eugene.
 When both Abraham and Spencer die at the hands of Negan, she swears revenge upon him; however, she begins to reconsider her decision after Sasha sacrifices herself.
 Six years after Rick's supposed death at the destruction of the bridge, she starts a relationship with Gabriel.
 However, it is eventually revealed that she got pregnant by Siddiq, whom she had been casually sleeping with before falling for Gabriel.